 In accordance with criteria established by the Alabama Department of Postsecondary Education for nursing admission, applicants will be required to take an academic entrance test, the ATI Test of Essential Academic Skills, ATI TEAS®.
 The ATI TEAS® measures basic skills in reading, mathematics, science, English and language usage.
 A student may repeat the ATI TEAS®, but must wait six weeks between taking each test.
 No cut off score has been established for the ATI TEAS® test, but ranking points will be based on the actual test score one receives.
 A copy of the ATI TEAS® score report form must be included as part of your nursing application.
 ATI TEAS® scores are good for three (3) years.

-As mentioned above, the ACCUPLACER test is a requirement to determine academic placement for English, Reading, and Math courses and may be used to demonstrate eligibility for specific components of nursing application eligibility.
+As mentioned above, the ACCUPLACER test is a requirement to determine academic placement for English and Reading courses and may be used to demonstrate eligibility for specific components of nursing application eligibility.
 ACCUPLACER may be repeated once during a three year period.
 ACCUPLACER scores are good for three (3) years.

 Registration and payment for the ATI TEAS® must be completed on-line through the vendor site—this cannot be handled through Testing Services on either campus location and payments cannot be received through the College Business Office.
 Applicants must create an on-line account at http://www.atitesting.com to schedule a date for testing.